MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-analyze-flight-delay-data-linux.md

     hdfs dfs -put <FILENAME>.csv /tutorials/flightdelays/data/
     ```

-## Transform the data using a Hive query
+## Transform data using a Hive query

 There are many ways to run a Hive job on an HDInsight cluster.
 In this section, you use Beeline to run a Hive job.
-For information on other methods of running a Hive job, see [Use Hive on HDInsight](../hadoop/hdinsight-use-hive.md).
+For information on other methods of running a Hive job, see [Use Hive on HDInsight](./hadoop/hdinsight-use-hive.md).

 As part of the Hive job, you import the data from the .csv file into a Hive table named **Delays**.